Governor Brown visits Almeda Fire debris cleanup site

-Approximately 2/3 of all homes lost in the 2020 Labor Day wildfires occurred within the Almeda Drive Fire corridor, with more than 2,400 residential structures and almost 200 commercial structures destroyed.
+Approximately two-thirds of all homes lost in the 2020 Labor Day wildfires occurred within the Almeda Drive Fire corridor, with more than 2,400 residential structures and almost 200 commercial structures destroyed.

 Governor Brown visited shortly after the Almeda Fire devastated the area and she recalled seeing the immediate devastation to the Rogue Valley communities.

 “I toured the parks last fall,” Governor Brown said.
 “It looked like a hell of a lot of work.
 It is a remarkable story how state, federal and local agencies came together to take on this huge undertaking.”

 21 homes in Mountain View Estates survived the fire and most of these residents remained living in their homes throughout cleanup of neighboring home sites.
 Joan Williamson, a resident of Mountain View Estates whose home was saved, spoke of her experience watching DMTF crews complete cleanup work.

 “The way they conduct themselves when they're on the property, how friendly they are to us, it just makes you feel really, really proud to be an Oregonian,” Williamson said of the cleanup crews.